sovietscout/swasthya-sathi-evaluation/README.md

 ## Key Findings
 The following are some of the key findings from the study.
-For a more comprehensive analysis, including additional insights, detailed statistical tests, and visualizations, please refer to the [full report](An_Evaluation_of_the_Swasthya_Sathi_Scheme.pdf) in the repository.
+For a more comprehensive analysis, including additional insights, detailed statistical tests, and visualisations, please refer to the [full report](An_Evaluation_of_the_Swasthya_Sathi_Scheme.pdf) in the repository.

 ### Enrolment Rates
 - **High Enrolment Among Vulnerable Groups**: